The Washington Fish and Wildlife Commission is comprised of nine citizen members, each appointed by the governor.

 Commission appointees are subject to confirmation by the state Senate.
 Members are official upon appointment and serve as voting members while awaiting Senate confirmation.

-Under current state law, the Commission must include three members from west of the Cascade Mountains, three members from east of the Cascade Mountains and three “at-large” members who may reside anywhere in the state.
+The Commission must include three members from west of the Cascade Mountains, three members from east of the Cascade Mountains and three “at-large” members who may reside anywhere in the state.
 No two Commission members may reside in the same county (RCW 77.04.030).

 Each commissioner is appointed to serve a six-year term.
 If a member resigns before the term expires, the governor appoints a replacement within 60 days to complete the remainder of the term.
 Incumbent commissioners may be reappointed by the governor to serve additional terms.